 - Hatch Baby Rest Sound Machine: Will likely use this multi-use (nightlight, sound machine, and time-to-rise alert) once she’s in her room.
 Update: We use this every night.
 It’s a must.

 - Hushh Portable White Noise: Added this post-baby: A must for travel, stroller, or downstairs.
 We use this all the time, but it does need to be charged OFTEN.

 - Baby Shusher For Babies: Update: We love this, but it does shut off after a number of minutes!
 Worth having those first few months.
 We stopped using around month 3.

 - I also got an app on my phone called Guva that you can play (or record) shushes, other songs, noises, etc., and can set a timer!
 It’s $7.99 to upgrade for all the features.
 I actually use it all the time.

 Sleep & Downtime:

-I was told to try all the sleep swaddles, so I picked the most recommended/rated/favorited to try.
+SWADDLES: I was told to try all the sleep swaddles for before she rolls, so I picked the most recommended/rated/favorited to try.

 - Happiest Baby Sleepea Swaddle(velcro) — Second place.

 - SwaddleMe Original Swaddle (velcro)

 - Aden + Anais Aden Swaddle Blankets: Update: Love having these around more for blankets, etc., but never really used for bed or naps. ***You do not need 700 swaddle blankets.

 - Halo Sleepsack 100% Cotton Swaddle (velcro): We used this when transitioning out of her swaddle.
 I hated this one honestly.

 - Halo Bassinet Swivel Sleeper / Newborn Insert / Waterproof Bassinet Covers / Cambria Bassinet Sheets: For our room.
 We are going with this bassinet, but I still have my thoughts and questions whirling around regarding the Snoo.
 This has come highly recommended and great if you don’t need to move it (hearing it’s heavy).
 Stay tuned.
 Update: So far we LOVE this bassinet.